Unconditional uniqueness for the modified Korteweg-de Vries equation on the line: Introduction

 The main difficulty to estimate $\frac{d}{dt}\|P_Nu\|_{H^s_x}^2$ is to handle the resonant term $\mathcal{R}_N$, typical of the cubic nonlinearity $\partial_x(u^3)$.
 When $u$ is the solution of mKdV, $\mathcal{R}_N$ writes $\mathcal{R}_N=\int \partial_x\big( P_{+N}uP_{+N}uP_{-N}u\big)P_{-N}u dx$.
 Actually, it turns out that we can always put the derivative appearing in $\mathcal{R}_N$ on a low frequency product by integrating by parts$\footnote{For technical reason we perform this integration by parts in Fourier variables.}$, as it was done in \cite{IoKeTa} for quadratic nonlinearities.
-This allows us to derive the \textit{a priori} estimate of Theorem \ref{secondtheo} in $H^s(\mathbb R)$ for $s>\frac1{10}$.
+This allows us to derive the \textit{a priori} estimate of Theorem \ref{secondtheo} in $H^s(\mathbb R)$ for $s>0$.
 Unfortunately, this is not the case anymore for the difference of two solutions of mKdV due to the lack of symmetry of the corresponding equation.
 To overcome this difficulty we modify the $H^s$-norm by higher order terms up to order 6.
 These higher order terms are constructed so that the contribution of their time derivatives coming from the linear part of the equation will cancel out the resonant term $\mathcal{R}_N$.
 The use of a modified energy is well-known to be a quite powerful tool in PDE's (see for instance \cite{MN} and \cite{KePi}).
 Note however that, in our case, we need to define the modified energy in Fourier variables due to the resonance relation associated to the cubic nonlinearity.
 This way to construct the modified energy has much in common with the way to construct the modified energy in the I-method (cf. \cite{CKSTT}).

-Finally let us mention that the tools developed in this paper together with some ideas of \cite{TT} and \cite{NTT} will enable us, in a forthcoming paper, to get the unconditional well-posedness of the periodic mKdV equation in $ H^s(\T) $ for $ s>1/3$.
+Finally let us mention that the tools developed in this paper together with some ideas of \cite{TT} and \cite{NTT} enabled us in \cite{MoPiVe} to get the unconditional well-posedness of the periodic mKdV equation in $ H^s(\T) $ for $ s\ge 1/3$.
 We also hope that the techniques introduced here could be useful in the study of the Cauchy problem at low regularity of other cubic nonlinear dispersive equations such as the modified Benjamin-Ono equation and the derivative nonlinear Schr\"odinger equation.

 The rest of the paper is organized as follows.
 In Section \ref{notation}, we introduce the notations, define the function spaces and state some preliminary estimates.
 The multilinear estimates at the $L^2$-level are proved in Section \ref{Secmultest}.
 Those estimates are used to derive the energy estimates in Section \ref{Secenergy}.
 Finally, we give the proofs of Theorems \ref{maintheo} and \ref{secondtheo} respectively in Sections \ref{Secmaintheo} and \ref{Secsecondtheo}.